mprat/practicepython/3-list-less-than-10.md

 [5, 6, 7]
 ```

 There are many other properties of lists, but for the basic exercise all you should need is this for loop property.
+Future weeks will address other properties of lists.

 For more information about lists in Python, check out these resources: